mbarnettHMX/beneficial-ownership-engine/docs/deployment/SYNAPSE_DEPLOY.md

     az account set --subscription mysubscriptionID
 ```

-## Set Terraform variables as needed in the file
+## Set Terraform variables

-In the file named terraform.tfvars in the synapse_deploy folder, change the values of the following variables:
+In the file named terraform.tfvars in the 'synapse_deploy' folder, change the values of the following variables:

 Variable | Description
 --- |  ---